usnistgov/MJPdes/README.md

 Depending on the parameters, execution may take a few minutes or more.
 There is an example input file in the resources subdirectory.

-## Limitations

-Currently:
- * The program only simulates a single line (no subassembly lines).
- * Buffer size must be > 0.
- * The program only supports exponential machine models.

 ```bash
 cd MJPdes/target